 The item characterisation is done by checking every item against various commonly occurring data types/formats.
 We do this using a set of different boolean pattern matchers.
-A pattern matcher returns 1 if an item meets all its constraints and 0 otherwise.
+A pattern matcher returns true if an item meets all its constraints or false otherwise.